rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/algorithms.rst

 Algorithms
 ---------------

+Use the `List load balancing algorithms`_ operation to view the supported load balancer algorithms.

-All load balancers utilize an algorithm that defines how traffic should be directed between back-end nodes.
+All load balancers use an algorithm that defines how traffic should be directed between back-end nodes.
 The default algorithm for newly created load balancers is ``RANDOM``, which can be overridden at creation time or changed after the load balancer has been initially